-Those who would benefit from physical therapy can ask their provider or physician for a referral to Tyler Turbak at Prairie Lakes Rehabilitation Services.
+Those who experience dizziness, vertigo, or imbalance can ask their provider or physician for a referral to Jackie Lake at Prairie Lakes Rehabilitation Services.
 For more information call 605-882-7700.